Mendoza Wine Tours: All You Need to Know

-This award-winning winery offers a Winemaker Visit in which guests may blend wines from different areas in Mendoza to create a unique flavour.
-A premium tasting at the winery includes visit to the vineyards, the "appassimento" area, and the production area, and then allows you to taste two Icon wines directly from the barrels.
-Guided by their sommerlier, you can sample four high quality wines in the barrel room.
+This award-winning winery offers a Winemaker Visit in which guests may blend wines from different areas in Mendoza to create a unique flavor.
+A premium tasting at the winery includes a visit to the vineyards, the "appassimento" area, and the production area, and then allows you to taste two Icon wines directly from the barrels.
+Guided by their sommelier, you can sample four high-quality wines in the barrel room.
 They also offer an ‘own bottle’ tour, in-which guests can fill a bottle of malbec from the fermenting tank, cork the bottle, label it and take it home as a souvenir.

 Things to do in Luján de Cuyo:

-- Visit Our Lady of the Carrodilla, a church dedicated the to the patron saint of wine.
+- Visit Our Lady of the Carrodilla, a church dedicated to the patron saint of wine.

-- Take a break between wine tastings for sporting activities such as hiking, cycling and whitewater rafting in Mendoza river, which are popular in the region.
+- Take a break between wine tastings for sporting activities such as hiking, cycling, and whitewater rafting in the Mendoza river, which are popular in the region.